 Step2: Add your site hostname in IIS binding.

-Step3: Add your site hostname in hosts file (under WINDOWS\System32\drivers\etc\ folder)
+Step3: Add your site hostname in the hosts file (under WINDOWS\System32\drivers\etc\ folder)

 After completing these three steps your newly added Sitecore website is ready to access.